sastutorials/sastutorials.github.io/tutorials/troubleshooting.md

 10 230.0
 11 34
 34 45.6
-;   *Here we have created a small datasets with numeric variables x and y;
+;   *Here we have created a small dataset with numeric variables x and y;

 PROC PRINT data=trial;
 	VAR x;